BuiltByDanDev/photoshop-batch-export/README.md

 3. Enter a name for the export folder (it will be created inside the source folder).
 4. Input image quality percentage (recommended default is 80).
 5. The script processes each image, skipping those that don’t match supported ratios.
-6. Exported images will have even white borders and be saved as JPEG in the export folder.
+6. Exported images will have white borders and be saved as JPEG in the export folder.

 ## Requirements